murphsicles/murphsicles/README.md

 ## About Me

 I'm a Computer Scientist, Scaling Architect, and Bitcoin Script Engineer with over **45 years** in programming and more than **35 years** building global-scale infrastructure.
-My journey spans bleeding-edge technologies and foundational systems, including bespoke database collations, on-chip systems, and chip architectures for many of the worldâ€™s largest companies, governments, and institutions.
+My journey spans bleeding-edge technologies and foundational systems, including bespoke database collations, on-chip systems, and chip architectures for many of the world's largest companies, governments, and institutions.

 **Languages & Tech:**
 C++, Rust, MATLAB, Java, R, Forth, Python, JavaScript, COBOL, GoLang